28 interesting facts about Syria

 1. Syria is a country in the Middle East bordering Iraq, Israel, Jordan, Lebanon, Turkey and the Mediterranean Sea.

-3. The name Syria comes from Assyria, an ancient kingdom in northern Mesopotamia at the centre of one of the great empires of the ancient Middle East.
+3. The name Syria comes from Assyria, an ancient kingdom in northern Mesopotamia at the center of one of the great empires of the ancient Middle East.
 It was located in modern-day northern Iraq and southeastern Turkey.

 A map of Syria